Westwood’s first Anzac Day ceremony was held on 25 April 1996.

 Among those present was 83-year-old Charles Lawrie, a former Air Force flying instructor, who was attending his very first Anzac Day ceremony.
 It was a special occasion for him.
 Mr Lawrie served during World War II at Archerfield in Brisbane and at Darwin between 1939 and 1944.

-Westwood’s Honour Rolls listed in the 1996 Order of Ceremony booklet comprised 30 local men who enlisted in World War I and 25 who enlisted in World War II.
+The Honour Rolls listed in the Westwood Progress Association’s 1996 Order of Ceremony booklet comprised 30 local men who enlisted in World War I and 25 who enlisted in World War II.

 For a small town like Westwood, these numbers, particularly those for World War I, are noteworthy.
 In the period 1914-1918, when Australia’s population was fewer than 5 million, around 420,000 Australians (mostly young men) enlisted for military service.
 This figure represents 38.7 per cent of the male population aged between 18 and 44 at the time.